SanoScience/sim2real_with_Stable_Diffusion/inference/README.md

 ---

-We use webui for inference since currently it is a recommended by official ControlNet repository way to merge ControlNet weights with Custom SD weights:
+We use webui for inference.
+Currently,  according to the official ControlNet repository, it is the recommended way to merge ControlNet weights with Custom SD weights:
 https://github.com/lllyasviel/ControlNet/discussions/12

 To run inference we first have to run WebUI + ControlNet extension